gataca-io/gataca.io/content/posts/decentralized-identity-projects-and-pilots.md

 author: ''

 ---
-We are so proud to be working alongside these organizations to move identity management into the digital age.
+There are many initiatives around the world exploring decentralized digital identity.
+Even though we are a part of the industry, we found it hard to find an overview.
+So we built one.

 If you would like to add another pilot/project, please do it [here](https://gataca.io/submit-a-decentralized-identity-pilot-or-project/).
 Thank you for being a part of our community.

 <div>